 This week’s book recommendation is Alice’s Adventures in Wonderland by Lewis Carroll (whose real name was Charles Lutwidge Dodgson).
-With Disney’s animated movie based on this book, released in 1951, and their two live-action versions of based on this book and its sequel Through the Looking Glass, I think nearly everyone knows of this story.
+With Disney’s animated movie based on this book, released in 1951, and the two recent live-action versions based on this book and its sequel Through the Looking Glass, I think nearly everyone knows of this story.
 However, I think the number of people who have read the book would be surprisingly low, which is why I’m recommending it.
 Have you read this book?

 It is an easy read.
 You can usually find a version that includes both Alice’s Adventures and Through the Looking Glass in one volume (as I did).
 The first book was published roughly 150 years ago and was influenced by an actual girl named Alice.
 I’m much less certain about the origins of other beloved characters such as the Cheshire Cat and the Mad Hatter.

 I believe so few actually read the story nowadays because there are so many versions out there (mostly movies).
 Several books have been based on the original Alice stories as well.
 I have yet to read them, but I know about two “retelling”s of the story itself that take the story in a drastically different narrative.
 One I believe is actually quite dark.
 (Side note: A quick Google search produced at least 83 modern versions of this story which is insane, but it is popular for many reasons.)

 My reason for recommending the original story is twofold.
 It is a good story and it’s always good to read the original content, and it is a glimpse into history.
 Sure, this book probably seemed insane when it came out 150 years ago (I mean, they did have drugs back them too), but Queen Victoria like it!
 They didn’t have nearly as many forms of entertainment back then that we do now, and it was definitely not as accessible, but this fun little story has persisted through the years to entertain us.
 I hope it will entertain you as well.